-- If alcohol, what percentage of alcohol do you need to extract the right spectrum of compounds?
+- If using alcohol, what percentage do you need to extract the right spectrum of compounds?

 - How do you prepare the plant material, and which parts of the plant do you use prior to immersing in the solvent?

-- How long should you mascerate the tincture?
+- How long should you mascerate (steep) the tincture?

 Fortunately for most botanicals these questions are relatively straightforward, although there is a wide variation of opinion.
 For example, there are distinct difference between herbalists on either side of the Atlantic on the strength of alcohol used for making many plant tinctures, which one suspects is down to the availability of pure alcohol, how much duty is paid.
 As a general rule European extracts contain less alcohol during the extraction process.
 The strength of the alcohol is important, and it is important to consider the following:

-- Below 25% in the finished product will not be sufficient to preserve the tincture.
+- At least 25% alcohol in the finished product is needed to preserve the tincture.
 At less than 25% certain bacteria can survive and spoilage can happen quite quickly, particularly if using fresh plant material

 - If you are primarily interested in water soluble compounds, such as tannins, some alkaloids, and flavonoids, and polysacharides, then 25 - 35% is what you should be aiming for